 Bottom Line: Phalaris DMT

-For me the bottom line is that Phalaris is a very interesting plant to research, but not very practical for most psychonauts, with the exception perhaps of the bravest ones…
+The bottom line is that Phalaris is a fascinating plant to research but not very practical for most psychonauts, except perhaps for the bravest ones…

 The rest of us should probably go with Mimosa or Psychotria.